ksivam/ksivam.github.io/_posts/2022-02-26-flag-arguments.md

 }
 ```

+If we see the above `Workflow` code, the `userExist` method is called irrespective of the `dryRun` flag, but the rest of
+activities are branched with `if/else` check.

-The above `Workflow` code clearly smells with `if/else`, and it will violate the `Closed for modifiaction` SOLID
+This is clearly a code smell, and it will violate the `Closed for modifiaction` SOLID principle as soon as new
-principle as soon as new requirement to add another activity is introduced, and testing the `if/else` branch
-becomes a nightmare.
+requirement to add another activity is introduced.
+Plus, testing the `if/else` branch becomes a nightmare.

 A general rule of thumb when we see `if/else` or `switch`, we should try exploiting `polymorphism`.

 In the above case, `dryRun` is a requirement, and we cannot avoid it.
-But using `polymorphism` and `factory` pattern,
+But using `polymorphism` and `factory` pattern, we
-we can burry the `dryRun` logic deep down, and avoid changes to it.
+can bury the `dryRun` logic deep down, and avoid changing it.

+Let's introduce an activity factory `ActivityFactory` which create a dry run activity or real migration activity based
+on the `dryRun` flag.
+This activity factory should not change foreseeably.

 ```java
 final class ActivityFactory {